Civil Engineering MSc

 This module covers the concepts and theories of groundwater hydrology, the principles of groundwater flow, well hydraulics analysis and design, contaminants transport in the aquifer, and remediation technology of contaminated groundwater.
 There is an introduction to aspects of 3-dimensional groundwater flows using USGS MODFLOW and FEFLOW with practical.

 This module is one third of the course and is an individually supervised piece of work that is typically either a research project or an innovative design exercise.
 The theme is related to topics covered on the course.

 |Finite Elements and Stress Analysis||50% Examination||50% Coursework|

 |Highway and Railway Engineering and Operations||70% Examination||30% Coursework|

 |Asset Management and Project Appraisal||50% Examination||50% Coursework|

 Employment prospects for graduates of these courses are very good, especially in view of the upturn in new infrastructure projects in the UK and overseas.
-Successful students enter into a variety of positions within the construction industry, ranging from working in a design office, with contractors and in local authorities.
+Successful students enter into a variety of positions within the construction industry, working in a design office, with contractors and in local authorities.